"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

 Use In Specific Populations

 There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to CIMZIA during pregnancy.
-To enroll, healthcare providers or patients can call 1-877-311-8972.
+For more information, healthcare providers or patients can contact: Mother To Baby Pregnancy Studies conducted by the Organization of Teratology Information Specialists (OTIS).
+The OTIS AutoImmune Diseases Study at 1-877-311-8972 or visit http://mothertobaby.org/pregnancy-studies/

 Because certolizumab pegol does not cross-react with mouse or rat TNFα, reproduction studies were performed in rats using a rodent anti-murine TNFα pegylated Fab' fragment (cTN3 PF) similar to certolizumab pegol.
-Reproduction studies have been performed in rats at doses up to 100 mg/kg and have revealed no evidence of impaired fertility or harm to the fetus due to cTN3 PF.
+Animal reproduction studies have been performed in rats during organogenesis at intravenous doses up to 100 mg/kg (about 2.4 times the recommended human dose of 400 mg, based on the surface area) and have revealed no evidence of harm to the fetus due to cTN3 PF.

 Additional Cimzia Information